PubMed: why and how to search

 PubMed is a database used mainly in the area of medicine and health sciences.

-You can search for biomedical references using the PubMed search engine.
+You can search for biomedical references using the PubMed database.
 References and abstracts in PubMed are freely accessible to everyone.

 Access

 References and abstracts in PubMed are freely accessible to everyone.
 Checking if the full text of articles is available, can be done by clicking the SFX button.
-For more info about the SFX button, see the SFX (re)search tips page.
+For more info about the "SFX" button.

 Search operators

 You can search in PubMed with free text (see Automatic Term Mapping and Searching via Tags).
-You can also search using MeSH terms, the thesaurus keywords (see Searching via MeSH terms).
-However, a good search action requires a combination of both (see Searching via free text and MeSH terms).
+You can also search using the thesaurus keywords, named MeSH terms (see Searching via MeSH terms).
+A good search action requires a combination of both (see Searching via free text and MeSH terms).

 In PubMed the following Boolean operators can be used to set up your search query: